jsmn-prhmt/TODO/README.md

   - **Caching**: In-memory caching of task lists by user and pagination parameters for better performance.
   - **Input Validation**: Using `class-validator` and DTOs to validate incoming requests.
   - **Error Handling**: A global error handler with a `HttpError` class for consistent JSON error responses.
-  - **Performance & Readability**: Indexed columns in MySQL, caching, and cleaner code structure.

 - **Frontend (React, TypeScript)**:
   - Simple interface to login, retrieve tasks, and manage them.
   - Stores and sends JWT token for authentication.
-  - No offline support or PWA—just a straightforward frontend.
+  - No offline support or PWA; just a straightforward frontend.

 ## Features